sinclairzx81/typebox/readme.md

 ## Benchmark

-This project maintains benchmarks that measure Ajv and TypeCompiler validation and compilation performance.
+This project maintains benchmarks that measure Ajv and TypeCompiler validate and compile performance.
 These benchmarks can be run locally by cloning this repository and running `npm run benchmark`.
 Results show against Ajv version 8.11.0.

 ### Validate